sevonj/scratchmark/README.md

 ## Development

-TheftMD is written in Rust and uses GTK4 + Libadwaita for UI.
+Scratchmark is written in Rust and uses GTK4 + Libadwaita for UI.

 [➜ Project management](https://github.com/users/sevonj/projects/20)

 ### Continuous Integration

-Pull requests are gatekept by [this workflow.](https://github.com/sevonj/theftmd/blob/master/.github/workflows/rust.yml) It will check if the code
+Pull requests are gatekept by [this workflow.](https://github.com/sevonj/scratchmark/blob/master/.github/workflows/rust.yml) It will check if the code

 - builds
 - passes unit tests (run `cargo test`)